mas16/recursionsyntax/README.md

 * The plot shows 50 unique trials (shown as individual data points on the plot) using each style to execute a recursive list operation 1000 times.

-* For clarity, the mean and standard deviation are shown as the color-coded box plots.
+* For clarity, the mean and standard deviation are shown as box plots.

-* The "Pythonic" style (red) which utilizes list comprehension is nearly 2x faster than the "Clunky" style (blue) which utilizes temporary lists.
+* The "Pythonic" style which utilizes list comprehension is nearly 2x faster than the "Clunky" style  which utilizes temporary lists.

 Python 2.7: